 Sport and Entertainment Business Major (A)

-The Sport and Entertainment Business Major/Minor is housed within the Sport and Hospitality Business Program.
+The Sport and Entertainment Business Major/Minor is housed within the Sport and Hospitality Business Department.

 Not only that, but you’ll work with industry pros, networking with and learning from experts in professional and amateur sports and entertainment, along with business people who work within the innumerable sub-professions tied to these industries.
 But nothing beats hands-on experience.
 If you display consistent professional and personal growth, you could earn intensive field experience opportunities at major events like the Final Four and even the Super Bowl.